 Consume More Garlic

 Though garlic is "anti" many things (it's an antibacterial, antibiotic, and antifungal ingredient), it's nothing but positive when it comes to treating yeast infections.
 Consuming garlic is always beneficial, as it can work as an anti-inflammatory and also boost the body's immunity.
-A number of scientific studies have found that the organosulfur compounds found in garlic exert antioxidant, anti-inflammatory, antimicrobial, and even anti-cancer properties.
+Several studies have found that garlic possesses antioxidant, anti-inflammatory, and even lipid-lowering properties.

 Balance Your pH